KyleJGlover/CoffeeBreakApp/README.md

 -- Generates database as Objects in Python classes.
 -- Creates relationships to models and SQL Queries.

--Marshmallow Flask  database-agnostic framework library for creating REST APIs.
+- Marshmallow Flask  database-agnostic framework library for creating REST APIs.
 -- Serializes and deserializes data.

 # Project Tasks